nfisher23/nickolasfisher.com/content/blog/How-to-do-Test-Driven-Development-on-Your-Ansible-Roles-Using-Molecule.md

 $ molecule create
 ```

-To create the local Vagrant VM you&#39;re going to test with, and you can run:
+To create the local Vagrant VM you're going to test with, and you can run:

 ```bash
 $ molecule converge